Philipeace/cloudsolutions/azure/CICDContainerInstance/README.md

     docker run -e SNOWFLAKE_USERNAME -e SNOWFLAKE_PASSWORD -e SNOWFLAKE_ACCOUNT -p 80:80 flask_container
    ```

-You should now be able to see the app running on http://localhost
+You should now be able to see the app running on http://localhost and can test it with files from [testfiles][4]

-For more information on how to run the app without docker see [Flask/Gunicorn][4]
+For more information on how to run the app without docker see [Flask/Gunicorn][5]

 Common pitfalls: